UNCOMPROMISED · TRAVEL INTELLIGENCE FOUR‑PROGRAM TERMINAL UPDATED 11 JUL 2026

 • Hilton Honors: approximately 0.4–0.5 cents per point

-The pattern is unambiguous: Hyatt points are worth roughly double Marriott and over three times Hilton.
-The reason is structural — Hyatt still maintains a published award chart with category-based pricing, whereas Marriott shifted to dynamic pricing in 2022 and Hilton has been dynamic for years, both frequently pricing top-tier luxury redemptions at levels that imply point values well below the headlines.
+The pattern is unambiguous: Hyatt points are worth roughly double Marriott and over three times Hilton and IHG.
+The reason is structural — Hyatt still maintains a published award chart with category-based pricing, whereas Marriott shifted to dynamic pricing in 2022, and Hilton and IHG have been dynamic for years, all frequently pricing top-tier luxury redemptions at levels that imply point values well below the headlines.
+IHG's one lever against this is its quarterly PointsBreaks promotions, where select properties drop to as little as 10,000–20,000 points for a two-week window and per-point value can briefly spike to 1.5¢ or more — but that is a timing-dependent tactic, not a standing property of the currency.

 The 2026 caveat